The books of Dr E. V. Kenealy

 Prior to that, the book struggled to find acceptance within the Church, mostly owning to its too great antiquity and the controversial, complicated and esoteric nature of its content which is still poorly understood today, dealing as it does, in a symbolic and allegorical manner, with some of the most profound occult truths and the unknown history of our planet and the races and civilisations which have preceded our own.

-Part 1 contains 653 pages divided between six books followed by the Apocalypse itself, being a new translation of the Greek text into English by the author.
+Part one contains 653 pages divided between six books followed by the Apocalypse itself, being a new translation of the Greek text into English by the author.
 This differs from Revelation in the Bible in many significant ways.
 Among the many subjects covered in this volume are creation, the sacred naros cycle of 600 years, ancient arts and sciences, the phoenix and other symbols, mistranslations of the Old Testament examined and explained, and much more.
 Part two is subtitled 'An Introduction to the Apocalypse' and divided into five books that run to 756 pages.
 Book 1 begins with a discourse upon the ancient Mysteries, their evolution and some of their secrets and the unity of God.
 Book 2 deals with the messengers of God, reincarnation and the worship of Adonis.
 The remaining three books consist of a dissertation on initiation, symbolism, mythology, the Mystery Language of the Initiates, various notions of the Divine, information on the stars and planets, and ends with an appendix about the Egyptian Goddess Isis.

 Part three is subtitled 'A commentary on The Apocalypse'.
 This is the longest volume at no less than 889 pages spread across three books.
 Book 1 examines the differences between Indian and Greek and Roman theology and mythology, book 2 discusses the seven churches mentioned in the Apocalypse, whilst the third book consists entirely of a long commentary on the various sections of the Apocalypse.
 This final part of The Book of God concludes with a list of the ancient mystical names employed in the Apocalypse, a pictorial index of the symbols referred to in the book, copious notes on this volume, followed by a general index to the whole book.